-Narcissistic personality disorder (NPD) is a complex mental health condition that typically involves a grandiose or inflated sense of self and an extreme need for admiration and attention, among other symptoms.
+NDP is a complex mental health condition typically involving a grandiose or inflated sense of self and an extreme need for admiration and attention, among other symptoms.

 Common types of narcissistic manipulation include: